stefanofa/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

-*   [lingodotdev/lingo.dev](https://github.com/lingodotdev/lingo.dev) - ⚡️ AI localization toolkit for web & mobile.
-Translate instantly from CI/CD, using the best LLM models.
+*   [lingodotdev/lingo.dev](https://github.com/lingodotdev/lingo.dev) - ⚡️ AI-powered open-source CLI for web & mobile localization.
+Bring your own LLM or use Lingo.dev-managed localization engine.
+Star the the repo! 😜

 *   [nkzw-tech/athena-crisis](https://github.com/nkzw-tech/athena-crisis) - Athena Crisis is a modern-retro turn-based tactical strategy game.
 Athena Crisis is open core technology.